Best Prescription Allergy Medications for Allergy Relief

 Most prescription allergy medications are usually prescribed for people over the age of 12 who have moderate-to-severe allergies that don't respond well to other forms of treatment.
 However, many contain ingredients that are not recommended for certain individuals, hence the importance of having a doctor involved.

-Those who are pregnant or breastfeeding, have a chronic condition like diabetes, glaucoma, osteoporosis, high blood pressure, or are on other medications should consult their doctor before taking any prescription allergy medication.
+Those who are pregnant or breastfeeding, have a chronic condition like diabetes, glaucoma, osteoporosis, or high blood pressure, or are on other medications should consult their doctor before taking any prescription allergy medication.

 How to Get Prescription Allergy Medications